kkots/ggxrd_freecam/README.md

 Allows to move camera freely in Guilty Gear Xrd Rev2 version 2211 (as of 11'th November 2023).
 No controller support (I don't own a controller).

+## Credits

+Thanks to WorseThanYou for reworking the mouse controls so that they work with the Raw input API.

 ## System requirements

 Intel processor architecture x86 (32-bit) or x64 (64-bit) (AMD will work).
 Windows operating system.